Pasiphae

 Physical Characteristics

 The Pasiphae physical characteristics reveal a world of remarkable dimensions and properties.
 The Pasiphae radius measures 18 km, making it 353.9× smaller than Earth's size.
 The Pasiphae mass of 3.00e+17 kg represents 19906666.7× smaller than Earth's mass, giving this world substantial gravitational influence.
-The Pasiphae density of 1 g/cm³ (5.5× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.022 m/s² (445.9× smaller than Earth's gravity) determines how objects behave on its surface.
-The low density indicates a composition dominated by lighter elements, characteristic of gas giants or icy bodies.
+With a volume of 1.13e+5 km³, Pasiphae occupies significant space in the Solar System.
+The Pasiphae density of 2.6 g/cm³ (2.1× smaller than Earth's density) provides clues about its internal composition, while the surface gravity of 0.022 m/s² (445.9× smaller than Earth's gravity) determines how objects behave on its surface.
+The moderate density suggests a mixed composition of rocky and icy materials.

 Orbital Properties